JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei02/Readme.md

-# US006 - Create a Task
+# US002 - Implement a simulator that processes all the items

 [Requirements Engineering](01.requirements-engineering/Readme.md)